Ryan Banfi

 Bio

-Ryan Banfi is a PhD Candidate in Cinema Studies at New York University Tisch School of the Arts.
+Ryan Banfi is a PhD Candidate in The Martin Scorsese Cinema Studies at New York University Tisch School of the Arts.
 He is a Corrigan Fellow at NYU, and he is a Hispanic Scholarship Fund Scholar.
 Ryan holds a BA from the Claremont Colleges in Literature and Media Studies, a MA in Cinema and Media Studies from the University of Southern California, and a MPhil from NYU in Cinema Studies.
-He has been published in New Review of Film and Television Studies, Games and Culture, Game Studies, Flow Online Journal, Studies in European Cinema, and In Media Res.
-Ryan will be teaching video game studies courses at Emerson College in Fall 2023 and at NYU in Spring 2024.
-His research interests include game studies, television studies, James Bond, and American cinema.
+He has been published in New Review of Film and Television Studies (forthcoming), The International Journal of James Bond Studies (forthcoming), Television & New Media, Games and Culture, Game Studies, Mediapolis, Flow Online Journal, Studies in European Cinema, and In Media Res.
+Ryan is on the editorial board of Games and Culture.

 Selected Publications:

 “Guilty of Being a Dwarf: Peter Dinklage and American Fantasy Television.”
 New Review of Film and Television Studies.
-(To be published in Spring 2024).
+(To be published in Winter 2024).

 “‘Authentic’ Cityscapes and Violence in The Last of Us Part II.”
 (2022).
 Mediapolis: A Journal of Cities and Culture 7(3).